joshw4288/joshw4288.github.io/_posts/2024-04-27-patient-attrition.md

 ```
 ![alt text](/img/posts/table10.jpg)

-Based on the second question, how might other demographic variables be related to attrition rates over time at the hospital?
+Based on the second question, how might other demographic variables be related to attrition rates over time?
 My approach begins with a Cox Proportional Hazard Regression Model, which is a method of determining which input variables are most associated with attrition over a specified period of time.
-For simplicity of demonstration, I will use only a small selection of the variables examined: race, marital status, gender, and education level.
+For simplicity of demonstration, I will include only a small selection of variables: race, marital status, gender, and education level.

 ```{r}
 cox_model <- survival::coxph(